 Independent operators

 You may need to confirm your status as either an independent operator or an employee (worker) if a business who has hired you needs confirmation of their responsibility to report and pay for your WSIB coverage.
 We may also need to confirm your status for coverage and benefit purposes.
-This applies to owner/operators of their own business who do not have employees and who are not performing work under a construction classification.
+This applies to owner/operators of their own business who don't have employees and who aren't performing work under a construction classification.

-If you work in construction, please see independent operators in construction, as you will have a different process.
+If you work in construction, please see independent operators in construction, as you'll have a different process.

 How to request a ruling

-• the completed questionnaire from the industry you are performing work under
+• the completed questionnaire for the industry you are performing work under

 • the questionnaire must be signed by yourself and the principal for whom you are performing work